-Dedham, MA – November 26th marks the second annual “Small Business Saturday”, a nationwide campaign to raise awareness about the importance of supporting our country’s small businesses that create jobs, boost the economy and preserve neighborhoods around the country.
+Dedham, MA – November 24th marks the third annual “Small Business Saturday”, a nationwide campaign to raise awareness about the importance of supporting our country’s small businesses that create jobs, boost the economy and preserve neighborhoods around the country.
 Small Business Saturday (SBS) was created in 2010 by American Express in response to small business owners' most pressing need: creating more demand for their products and services.

 Dedham Square businesses are gearing up for what they hope to be a busy weekend as it is traditionally the unofficial start to holiday season shopping.
-“The concept behind Small Business Saturday is what we’ve been promoting since Dedham Square Circle was started over five years ago,” said Amy Haelsen, Executive Director of the Dedham Square Circle .
+“The concept behind Small Business Saturday is what we’ve been promoting since Dedham Square Circle was founded seven years ago,” said Amy Haelsen, Executive Director of the Dedham Square Circle .
 “Supporting our small independently owned businesses is important for a number of reasons, perhaps most importantly is that when money is spent at a local business, a larger percentage of it stays right here in our community.”

 According to the National Trust for Historic Preservation’s Main Street Program, of which Dedham Square Circle is a member and whose approach to downtown revitalization it follows, 60 cents of every dollar spent in an independently owned business, like the majority of those in the Square, is retained or recirculated in the same community.
 Just one-third of that, 20 cents of every dollar, remains in a community when it is spent at a chain store.